aviart/gd-star-rating/readme.txt

 7. Example multi rating block

 == Changelog ==
+= 1.7.1 =
+* Major code reorganization, optimization, speed up and less memory usage
+* Redesign for some plugins panels
+* Many multi review and rating bugs bugs fixed
+* Several more problems and notices solved

 = 1.7.0 =
 * Removed support for wordpress 2.6.x
 * Many more new filters for results and rendering